programmerg/quick-access/readme.md

 ## Features

 - Clean tiled Speed Dial-like interface
-- Side panel for quick access
+- Single side panel for quick access to everything
-- Easy switch between history, bookmarks, reading list, and tab groups
+- Easy switch between different views, groups and folders
 - Quick search across all items
 - Create, modify or delete everything in one place
-- Drag and drop support (rearrange, organize, pin to desktop as shortcut)
+- Drag and drop support (rearrange, organize, pin to desktop)
 - Automatic dark/light mode detection
-- Custom wallpaper and wallpaper provider URL support
+- Custom wallpapers and wallpaper provider URLs
 - Built-in favicon and custom favicon provider support
 - Customizable grid layout and color themes
 - Lightning fast navigation with <kbd>TAB</kbd>, <kbd>↑</kbd>, <kbd>↓</kbd>, <kbd>←</kbd> and <kbd>→</kbd> arrow keys.
 - Fully localized interface (available in 36 languages)
 - Fine-tuneable permissions.
-Only grant as many permissions as you need.
+Only allow what you need.
-- It just works.
-All your settings are with you in your Chrome account.
+- All settings are synced to your browser's account.
-- Works in all chromium based browsers that support V3 manifest (Chrome, Edge, Brave, Opera, Vivaldi, ...)
+- Works in Firefox, Chrome, Edge, Opera, Brave, Vivaldi, ...

 Thanks for trying it! ;)